byxor/byxor.github.io/blog-posts/terminal-hotkeys/content.md

 * **B)** Enjoy the command-editing experience slightly more than you used to
 * **C)** All of the above.

+---

-Until I write something more substantial, have a good one!
+Until I write something more substantial, have a good one.
 \- _Brandon_